maxcan/yesod-generate/README.md

     * *Note that we will assume you meant Text, since you should be.*
 * Text
 * Day
+* CountryCode
+    * *uses ISO3166 2 letter codes from iso3166-country-codes*
+    * Gives an example of how to add in a simple, but totally alien type to persistent

 ### possibly coming soon